SB-2281

 Penalties

-The bill does not specify any penalties, damages, civil fines, or remedies.
-Enforcement consequences would be determined through rules adopted by the Department of Health.
+The bill does not specify any penalties, damages, or remedies.
+These are expected to be addressed through rulemaking by the Department of Health.

 Who Is Covered